bikubi/raspdio/README.md

 3. You can stop playback there, too.
 Starting a different station will stop the current station, too.
 4. At the top, there's a volume control bar (measured in dBs, really superugly ATM).
 5. Debug info is all over the place.
-6. There's a playlist at the bottom (provided your station sends info).
-Currently it does not auto-update (or scroll down to the bottom) so right-click-frame-reload it and scroll, scroll, scroll :)
+6. There's a playlist at the bottom (provided your station sends info), with links to search the song on Google or YouTube.

 Dumping
 -------